Question: Do you have an explanation of “Sat- chit- ananda?”

 The quest begins with ‘sat,’ the first directive of the sutra.
 It means truth or reality.
 In our thoughts and actions or karmas, an analytic assessment is a requisite to realize and retrieve truth.

-Seeking truth is an exercise which is influenced by mindset attitudes towards different issues or situations.
+Seeking truth is an exercise that is influenced by mindset attitudes towards different issues or situations.

 In that maze of mindset prejudiced sentiments, ‘chit,’ meaning mind, plays the guiding role to establish truth or reality.